Isla Stewart: Career

 Stewart began working at St Thomas' Hospital in London, England at the age of 23, as a special probationer in the Nightingale Training School for Nurses.
-After working in the Training School for nine months Stewart rose to become a sister of the surgical ward with 20 beds, Alexandra Ward.
+After working in the Training School for nine months, she rose to become a sister of the surgical ward with 20 beds, Alexandra Ward.
 The Nightingale training had emphasized the ideas of practical nursing experience over theoretical instructions, and possibly most importantly to Stewart, the moral values that all nurses have to possess to be successful and effective.

 Stewart left St Thomas' in 1885 when she was chosen to become matron at a smallpox hospital in Darenth, near Kent, England.
-Despite Stewart's organization and hard work to keep the camp running, it was shut down in 1886.
+Despite her organization and hard work to keep the camp running, it was shut down in 1886.

 In the summer of 1887, Stewart became the matron of St Bartholomew's Hospital in London.
-Stewart brought more order and education to the nursing program than the past administration, and enacted a set of skills the nurses had to learn and perfect or they would be dismissed from the program.
-She created a four years training system for nurses-to-be.
+She brought more order and education to the nursing program than the past administration, and enacted a set of skills the nurses had to learn and perfect or they would be dismissed from the program.
+She created a four year training system for nurses-to-be.
 After the first year they were required to take an exam on all of the information they had learned, and if they passed if they could become probationers.
-During the second and third year they received lectures on information relevant to nursing, and the third year they were examined.
+During the second and third year they received lectures on information relevant to nursing, and in the third year they were examined.
 After the third year they received a certificate, but could not practice until after the fourth year.

 Stewart published Practical Nursing with Dr Herbert.
 E. Cuff in 1899, in an attempt to describe how nurses should work, with reasoning for the treatments carried out.
 The most emphasized point was the idea that training should be required and that hospitals could create their own training programs and hire nurses straight after.
 Another volume was published in 1903, and then the second edition was published in 1909.
 After Stewart's death in 1910, the assistant matron of St Bartholomew's Beatrice Cutler assisted Cuff in a new edition, whilst after Cuff died in 1921 Blackwood & Sons published further editions - the tenth being published in 1936.

 Death

 Stewart's health began to deteriorate in the latter portion of 1909.
 She was last seen in public in the early winter of 1910 at a conference to discuss a Bill.
-Despite her ill health, Stewart still was a lively speaker at the conference.
+Despite her ill health, she still was a lively speaker at the conference.
 Stewart died on March 6, 1910, in Chilworth, Surrey in the presence of her dear friend, who was once matron of St Bartholomew's, Ethel Gordon Fenwick.